Bg

 19 month old sleep schedule: Bedtime and nap schedule

 Now that your 19 month old has settled into a 1-nap schedule, you should find it easier to follow a predictable routine where naptime and bedtime occur around the same time each day.
-Regular bedtimes aren’t just easier for you to plan your evenings but are incredibly beneficial for children.
-Research has shown that irregular bedtimes are linked to difficulties such as hyperactivity, acting out, and being emotionally withdrawn.
+Regular bedtimes aren’t just easier for you to plan your evenings but are incredibly beneficial for children. that irregular bedtimes are linked to difficulties such as hyperactivity, acting out, and being emotionally withdrawn.

 Editor’s note